|

 increased awareness towards surface preparation and application

+methods.
 To reduce the amount of solvents

 in some of the newer "heavy solids" paint and clearcoat